Skip to Content

 A Coastal Helicopter used to transport us to the glacier

-They also offer a selection of sightseeing tours.
-There are a few other operators offering helicopter dog sled tours in Juneau.
+They also offer a selection of sightseeing or dog sled tours combined with a landing on another glacier.

 Dog Sledding Cost

-These prices might seem expensive for a 2-1/2 to 3-hour dog sledding excursion.
-However, you are flying in a helicopter to the top of a glacier, and pilots and helicopter rides don’t come cheap.
+These prices might seem expensive for a 2-1/2 to 3-hour trip.
+However, you are flying in a helicopter to the top of a glacier, and pilots and helicopter rides are costly.

-If glacier sledding prices are out of your budget, you can take one of the mushers’ dog sled tours on the dirt, but it is not quite the same experience as being on snow and ice.
+If the helicopter trip is out of your budget, you can take one of the mushers’ dog sled tours on the dirt.
+Although it is not quite the same experience as being on snow and ice, children will enjoy it just as much, and the tour is more affordable for families.

 I can still remember the day our Celebrity ship pulled into port, and we were so excited in anticipation of our tour.
 However, it was incredibly cloudy, and I feared there would be no helicopter rides that day.